FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers ftdi install [OPTIONS]

-  The command 'apio drivers ftdi install' installs the ftdi drivers on your
+  The command 'apio drivers ftdi install' installs on your system the FTDI
-  system as required by some FPGA boards.
+  drivers required by some FPGA boards.

   Examples:
     apio drivers fdri install      # Install the ftdi drivers.